The Bankrate promise

 How much is a speeding ticket in South Dakota?

-South Dakota drivers who get a speeding ticket will have two points added to their driver’s license.
+South Dakota drivers who get a speeding ticket could have two or more points added to their driver’s license, depending on the severity of the incident.
 Drivers who receive 15 points within one year, or 22 points in two years, may have their driving privileges revoked.

 How much does a speeding ticket increase your car insurance in South Dakota?